clarkmcc/go-hubspot/generated/v3/properties/docs/PropertyUpdate.md

 `func (o *PropertyUpdate) HasFormField() bool`

 HasFormField returns a boolean if a field has been set.

-### GetCalculationFormula

-`func (o *PropertyUpdate) GetCalculationFormula() string`

-GetCalculationFormula returns the CalculationFormula field if non-nil, zero value otherwise.

-### GetCalculationFormulaOk

-`func (o *PropertyUpdate) GetCalculationFormulaOk() (*string, bool)`

-GetCalculationFormulaOk returns a tuple with the CalculationFormula field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCalculationFormula

-`func (o *PropertyUpdate) SetCalculationFormula(v string)`

-SetCalculationFormula sets CalculationFormula field to given value.

-### HasCalculationFormula

-`func (o *PropertyUpdate) HasCalculationFormula() bool`

-HasCalculationFormula returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)